RAK4260 WisDuo Breakout Board Quick Start Guide

 These settings are not adjustable at this stage.
 If you want to change them, you need to start over at the stage where you modify the firmware files before compiling them.

-- If you use Figure 23 as a reference, you will see there is a list of four (4) options to choose from.
-Go to the Main Menu by sending a number 4.
+- Using Figure 23 as a reference, you will see a list of four (4) options.
+To navigate to the Main Menu, send the number 4.

-- After which, send a number 1 to select EU868 Regional Band.
-You may also choose a different number as a selection depending on your case.
+- Send the number 1 to select the EU868 Regional Band.
+Alternatively, you can choose a different number based on your specific requirements.

-- Once you have selected the band, the device will automatically try to join to the LoRaWAN network using the Device EUI, Application EUI, and Application Key set in the firmware configuration file.
+- The device will automatically attempt to join the LoRaWAN network using the Device EUI, Application EUI, and Application Key configured in the firmware file.

 Uplink LoRa Frame Testing

-- You should now be on the Main menu and have four options.
-This time select Option 2 to send an uplink LoRa Frame.
+- In the main menu, select Option 2 to send an uplink LoRa Frame.

 The firmware uploaded into the RAK4260 Breakout Board is just an example.
 Thus, the data sent are just dummy temperature readings (the original Microchip code was for a board with an actual temperature sensor).
 It will be reported as output together with the transmission is successful, as shown in Figure 28.